 Due to the pandemic, many homeowners last year relaxed their cancellation policies significantly.
 Even if the COVID situation improves by this rental season, many vacationers are still very wary about losing their deposits if they are unable to get to your home.
 If your policy is relaxed, promote that on your listing so vacationers are incented to book with you.
 You might also encourage your guests to get travel insurance.
 TravelInsurance.com will provide them with a choice of companies and policies.
 Read more about our cancellation policy advice.

 8. Ask your past guests for guest reviews.

 Did you get at least 1 or 2 guest reviews from your guests last summer?
 If not, it’s not too late to ask them!
 Use the Guest Review Request Form (see the tab on your Guest Reviews page from your Homeowner Center) to generate an email to your past guests providing them with a button to easily submit their review.
 For information about how to solicit reviews from your past guests, view our blog post about soliciting guest reviews.

 9. Indicate your payment method options on your listing.

 Online payments have become very popular with vacationers – and they provide many free and safe advantages to you, too.
 So why not distinguish your listing by promoting this attractive option?
 Add the forms of payment you accept to the Payment Methods section near the bottom of your calendar page.
 Read more about Online Payment Options.

 10. Be especially communicative with your committed guests

-Even if the pandemic improves by the start of the season, your guests are going to be uneasy about logistics and their ability to get to your home due to travel bans and health concerns.
-We ALWAYS advocate for good communication from homeowners, but now more than ever it’s so important.
+Even though COVID 19 has much less of an impact on travel this summer, your guests are going to be uneasy about logistics and their ability to get to your home due to restrictions and health concerns.
+We ALWAYS advocate for good communication from homeowners, but now more than ever, it’s so important.
 Read more about Reaching out to your guests.